Log-optimal portfolio and num\'eraire portfolio for market models stopped at a random time: Some useful martingale integrability properties

-{\rm{(b)}} Suppose that there exist a finite sequence of positive supermartingale $(Z^{(i)})_{i=1,...,n}$ such that the product $Z:=\displaystyle\prod_{i=1}^n Z^{(i)}$.
-Then $-\ln(Z)$ is uniformly integrable submartingale if and only if all $-\ln( Z^{(i)})$, $i=1,...,n,$ are uniformly integrable submartingales. \end{proposition} \begin{proof} The proof of this proposition is achieved in two parts, where we prove assertions (a) and (b) respectively.\\ {\bf Part 1.} It is clear that there exist unique local martingale $N$ and a nondecreasing and predictable process $V$ such that $N_0=V_0=0$,
+{\rm{(c)}} Suppose that there exist a finite sequence of positive supermartingale $(Z^{(i)})_{i=1,...,n}$ such that the product $Z:=\displaystyle\prod_{i=1}^n Z^{(i)}$ is a supermartingale.
+Then $-\ln(Z)$ is uniformly integrable submartingale if and only if all $-\ln( Z^{(i)})$, $i=1,...,n,$ are uniformly integrable submartingales. \end{proposition} \begin{proof} It is clear that assertion (a) is obvious.
+Thus, the rest of this proof will be given in two parts, where we prove assertions (b) and (c) respectively.\\ {\bf Part 1.} It is clear that there exist unique local martingale $N$ and a nondecreasing and predictable process $V$ such that $N_0=V_0=0$,

 Thus, we derive